petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

 1. See [configuring mail](../installation-and-upgrades/setting-up-liferay/configuring-mail.md) to set up Liferay with your email service.
 Liferay sends an email to the new user's email address upon account creation.

     To skip this step, disable the feature to require strangers to verify their email address.
 Navigate to _Control Panel_ &rarr; _Instance Settings_ &rarr; _User Authentication_.
 Uncheck the box for _Require strangers to verify their email address?_.
+Note, this is not recommended to be disabled for a production environment.

     ![Uncheck require strangers to verify their email address.](./introduction-to-the-admin-account/images/07.png)